 Andrea Martínez Celis

-In my Bachelor studies, during my stay at University of Sussex, Brighton, I became interested in the topic of forensic linguistics and, more specifically, on the analysis of suicide letters carrying out a linguistic analysis on Virginia Woolf´s suicide letters which was published in UCM’s ‘Journal of Artistic Creation and Literary Research’.
-During my Master’s studies, switching to a new field of research, I focused on the role of pragmatics in English teaching and learning for my Master’s thesis, which was published in UCM’s E-Prints and also as a book.
+In my Bachelor studies, during my stay at University of Sussex, Brighton, I became interested in the topic of forensic linguistics and, more specifically, in the analysis of suicide letters.
+I conducted a linguistic analysis on Virginia Woolf’s suicide letters, which was published in UCM’s Journal of Artistic Creation and Literary Research.
+During my Master’s studies, I switched to a new field of research, focusing on the role of pragmatics in English teaching and learning for my Master’s thesis, which was published in UCM’s E-Prints and as a book.

 I have participated as a speaker in several national and international conferences, including SIETAR (Society for Intercultural Education, Training and Research) Europa Congress, LIF (Language in Focus), AELFE (Asociación Europea de Lenguas para Fines Específicos), AESLA (Asociación Española de Lingüística Aplicada), CIEB (Congreso Internacional de Enseñanza Bilingüe), and UPCEL (UCM Predoctoral Conference in English Linguistics), among others.

 For further information, please contact me at email@example.com